-Omamori is a Japanese amulet usually sold at Shinto shrines.
-They are dedicated to particular Shinto gods (kami) and they are meant to protect you from evil spirits.
+Omamori is a Japanese amulet usually sold at Shinto shrines or Buddhist Temples.
+They are dedicated to particular gods (kami) and they are meant to protect you from evil spirits.
 You can purchase them around spiritual sites and they make a wonderful and unique souvenir from Japan.

-This is one of my favourite souvenirs to bring home from Japan: ema.
+This is one of my favourite souvenirs to bring home from Japan: an ema.
 An ema is a wooden plaque where people write down their wishes and leave them behind at temples for the gods to take care of them.
 They can be purchased at most shrines and they usually have the kami representation for that particular shrine.
 We purchased a few from one of the shops located next to Fushimi Inari Shrine as they were ema in the shape of a mini torii gate.
 We left a couple behind at the shrine with our wishes and brought the rest home as wonderful souvenirs.

 Origami is the art of folding paper and is deeply associated with Japanese culture.
 You can find various origami items made with special paper.
 The crane is perhaps the most popular item, although you can find various modern figures as well.